 How did you choose communities you shoot and why?

 As a journalist with a regular assignment, I was looking for communities that were on the margins that I didn’t know much about or hear much about.
-The first was people who passed through a youth hostel, followed by weekly protesters, polyamorous people, people caught up in the immigration crisis and then people whose lives revolved around bicycles.
+The first were people who passed through a youth hostel, followed by weekly protesters, polyamorous people, people caught up in the immigration crisis and then people whose lives revolved around bicycles.
 As a journalist, I was always attracted to stories about types of people like this who didn’t seem to get much attention.
 So if they were doing something that struck me as interesting and I couldn’t find any big articles about it, that made them a candidate.
-Narratively, the publication I did the series for is really big on “untold stories.”
+Narratively, the publication I did the series for is really big on “untold stories”.

 What’s your favorite piece of equipment for portraits (camera…)?